 - Action Map – an A1 poster designed by innovative graphic artist Nick Hayes, which serves as a step-by-step guide to researching potential Passchendaele graves and lots of inspiration for remembrance activities with your group and local community, including wreath making and playing the Last Post

 - Passchendaele Database – a comprehensive database featuring details of over 400 servicemen wounded at Passchendaele but who died of their wounds in the UK.
 The database has details of their cemetery or memorial and some local history

 - Online Research Guide – with even more advice on how to research servicemen of the First World War, additional resources and suggested activities

 - Funding – if you are a community group or school based in England, we invite you to apply for funding (up to £200) to put towards the cost of your project.
 We welcome lots of different activity ideas – the more creative and inclusive, the better!

-Passchendaele at Home launches on 31 July and runs until the end of November 2017 but you can get in touch now for further information.
+Passchendaele at Home launched on 31 July and runs until the end of November 2017.

 Get in touch with the Big Ideas team to get access to the database, receive your free research poster and apply for funding:firstname.lastname@example.org